okbob/pspg/README.md

 On some old systems a compilation fails with error
 <pre>
-/home/user/Src/pspg-0.6/src/pspg.c:2403: undefined reference to `set_escdelay'
+/home/user/Src/pspg-0.6/src/pspg.c:2403: undefined reference to `set_escdelay`
 </pre>
 In this case comment line with function set_escdelay

 # Note - Installation
 When you compile code from source, run ./configure first.
 Sometimes ./autogen.sh first

 ## RPM (CentOS/Fedora/openSUSE/…)
 The pspg is available from community repository https://yum.postgresql.org/packages.php

 ## Alpine Linux